rtmigo/vien_py/README.md

 ```

 Here `python3.8` is literally the name of the command you are running python
-with (file available from `$PATH` or symlink).
-Since not all shell commands can
+with (file available from `$PATH` or a symlink).
+Since not all shell commands
-be easily resolved, sometimes you have to specify the full path.
+can be easily resolved, sometimes you have to specify the full path.

 ``` bash
 $ vien create /usr/local/opt/python@3.8/bin/python3